ETHMOID BONE ANATOMY

 • Descends from the inferior surface of cribriform plate

-• Forms the superior portion of the nasal septum
+• Forms the superior portion of your nasal septum

-• Divides the nasal cavity into left and right halves
+• Divides your nasal cavity into left and right halves

 • Articulations: